dentarg/auth0-blog/_posts/2016-10-07-managing-tech-job-stress-when-9-5-is-unrealistic.markdown

 ### Communication and Support From Management

-Potentially the most effective way to manage workplace stress is to have a channel of communication with our bosses that produces positive outcomes.
+Potentially the most effective way to manage workplace stress is to **have a channel of communication with our bosses that produces positive outcomes**.
 This can also be the most challenging.
-Sometimes pushing back yields good--or at least encouraging--results, and sometimes it's entirely unsuccessful.
+Sometimes pushing back yields good—or at least encouraging—results, and sometimes it's entirely unsuccessful.

+H. Jeffrey brings home the point that "**active engagement from supportive management is important**."
+Managers should check in regularly with their team and set a worthy example.
+[Emily](http://twitter.com/unixgeekem) notes that employees who see their manager working until midnight may feel that such hours are standard for the position; this is something we want to avoid.
+Team leads often do double-duty because they're just as stressed as their team but they also need to keep the project on track, support the team, and present a good game face.

+Even when previous discourse hasn't been entirely fruitful, in most cases **we should continue to be vocal**.
+It's equally important to frame our concerns so they don't evoke complaining.
+It's easy to dismiss a complainer.
+We stand on solid ground when we present well-reasoned options and solutions.
+Even if our upper management does not have direct control over some project details (ie., a client with a drop-dead launch date), **good managers should work with us to explore any and all options to help their employees succeed**.

+## Coping with Work Stress: At Home